turbyfill/IBTrACS-10-Minute-Wind-Speed-Generation/README.md

 ## Description

 The script included in this repository is a master program that complements the `holland_model.py`.
 It processes tropical cyclone track data to estimate wind speeds across different geographic regions.
-Specifically, the script accepts data from the International Best Track Archive for Climate Stewardship (IBTrACS) and applies the Holland model to estimate wind speeds.
+Specifically, the script accepts data from the International Best Track Archive for Climate Stewardship (IBTrACS) and applies the Holland model to estimate 10 minute wind speeds.

 ### What the Script Does